 8-week Spanish language and culture- 3 courses: Two Intensive Spanish and One Elective (13-14 US credits)

-Course approval for Spanish language: placement exam
+Course approval for Spanish language: Spanish Placement Exam

 When selecting a Spanish-language course, choose the one whose description best reflects your current abilities.
-Once you’re accepted into the program, we will send you instructions for taking an online placement exam so that Veritas can begin to assess your level of Spanish.
+Once you’re accepted into the program, we will send you instructions for taking a two-part online placement exam so that Veritas can begin to assess your level of Spanish.
 Following the online (written) placement exam, you will be assessed orally by staff in Costa Rica via Skype, allowing you to be placed in the most appropriate language level before you arrive in Costa Rica.
 Language courses are taught in blocks.
 At the end of each block, you will be tested and then have the opportunity to move to a higher level.

-Course approval for English electives
+Course approval for English electives:

 It is best to get 2–3 elective classes approved before you go abroad.
 This way you will have plenty of classes to choose from and some flexibility in setting up your schedule.